mccarrmb/docker-doom/README.md

 __A.__ You could totally do that.
 In fact, there really isn't much of a difference.
 I prefer to use Docker, though, because it saves me the hassle of trying to write clever UpStart/SystemD/rc.d-type service scripts and jobs.
 All I have to do is add `--restart always` to the run line and the Docker daemon will take care of keeping the servers running.

 > __There is currently a game-breaking bug in the Linux version of Zandronum 3.0__
 > The bug is detailed here, https://zandronum.com/tracker/view.php?id=2775.
 The short story is that the Linux executable does not calculate resource hashes correctly on its end.
 This means that if you run a dedicated Linux server, Windows and macOS clients will get kicked because the hashes they send will not match what the Linux server came up with.
-Since this project uses a Linux-based Docker image, this bug puts us in quite a pickle.
+Since this project uses a Linux-based Docker image, this bug puts us in quite a pickle... until the 3.1 release, anyway.